mxclover/mxclover.github.io/_posts/2017-05-18-hello-world.md

+---
+layout: post
-# The Zen of Python, by Tim Peters
+title: The Zen of Python, by Tim Peters
+---

 Beautiful is better than ugly.
 Explicit is better than implicit.